Rome’s Ultimate History Travel Guide

 Rome is a city of legends, glory, and fame.
 According to legend, Rome was founded by Romulus and Remus, the sons of Rhea Silvia and god Mars, who were abandoned and nursed by a she-wolf at the foot of the Palatine hill.

-According to recent studies and research, Rome, whose name derives from “rumon,” an archaic word meaning river and referring undoubtedly to the Tiber, was probably formed by a gradual fusion of several pastoral and peasant communities whose existence had been established on the hills surrounding the city between the tenth and ninth centuries BC.
+According to studies and research, Rome, whose name derives from “rumon,” an archaic word meaning river and referring undoubtedly to the Tiber, was probably formed by a gradual fusion of several pastoral and peasant communities whose existence had been established on the hills surrounding the city between the tenth and ninth centuries BC.

 Thanks to the strategic position, by the eighth century BC the territory of Rome became a proto-urban center, extending over 100 hectares of land and ruled by the Palatine’s political authority.
 Subsequently, the town, including Quirinale hill, assumed more structured features until the sixth century BC.